Shilajit (sheela-jeet) is a dark brown mineral substance classified as an adaptogen for its deeply nourishing and energizing effects on the body.

-Although it is not technically an "herb", it is classified among the top Ayurvedic herbs as a "rasayana" or immune regulating, anti-stress tonic.
+Although it is not technically an "herb", it is classified among the top Ayurvedic herbs as a "rasayana" or rejuvenating tonic.

 It is, in fact, one of the richest sources of minerals and other elements that are commonly depleted in our soils today, fulvic acid being a major one.
 Shilajit contains between an average of 40-60% fulvic acid and can be a great way to replenish this mineral deficiency.

-It goes by the Latin name of Asphaltum punjabianum and is a
+It goes by the Latin name Asphaltum punjabianum and is a

 form of mineral paste that looks a bit like tar.
 It is said to